What Are Independent Living Communities?

-Some of the Independent Living communities in Northeast Florida you may want to consider include Harborchase of Mandarin, Starling at Nocatee, Windsor Pointe of Jacksonville, and Brookdale Southside.
+Some of the Independent Living communities in Jacksonville Florida you may want to consider include Harborchase of Mandarin, Starling at Nocatee, Windsor Pointe of Jacksonville, and Brookdale Southside.

-Senior living experts like the team at Assisted Living Locators of Northeast Florida know which communities would be the best fit for your loved one’s needs.
+Senior living experts like the team at Assisted Living Locators of Jacksonville Florida know which communities would be the best fit for your loved one’s needs.

 For those who are set on moving to an independent living community, care services may be available on-site provided by independent care agencies, often co-located on the property.
 Residents contract with them separately and pay them directly.
 The community is not involved in the management or administration of these caregivers.
 It is as if you were hiring a caregiver from an agency to come into your home.